 Caron has been a member of the Chelmsford Chiropractic Clinic team since 2006 and really enjoys helping people so that they are no longer troubled by back pain.
 She is also interested in women’s health, work-related/postural complaints and sports injuries.

 She is an Advanced rated Activator Practitioner, which enables her to offer you the option of very specific low force adjusted technique or the manual manipulation you may have experienced previously.
 She also believes in introducing everyone to easy spinal exercises; her aim is not just to alleviate pain but to help prevent reoccurrence.
-Caron is a GCC registered Chiropractor and a member of the RCOC.
+Caron is a GCC registered Chiropractor and a Lincentiate of the Royal College of Chiropractors (LRCC).

 Mike graduated from the Anglo-European College of Chiropractic with a Masters degree (with Distinction) earning the Award for Outstanding Academic Achievement.